ngonza27/InstagramBOT/README.md

 # InstagramBOT

 ~~~
- Install selenium and add geckodriver to you PATH
+ Download geckodriver and add it to you PATH.
+ $pip install selenium
+ $pip install chatterbot
 ~~~

 Credits (c): **tacomonster**